fentonfentonfenton/ceremony/src/content/lineup.md

 ### Can I play a set?
 Do art?
 Do a speech?

 * RSVP, when we know more about who's coming we will reveal plans.

+---

+### When will you tell us what time things are?

+* As soon as a few people RSVP!